St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 St. Louis, MO 63125

-Located across the Mississippi from downtown, just off the Eads Bridge, Casino Queen is one of two St. Louis area casinos that are on the Illinois side of the river.
+Located across the Mississippi from downtown, just off the Eads Bridge, DraftKings at Casino Queen is one of two St. Louis area casinos that are on the Illinois side of the river.

-It’s one of the region’s smaller casinos, with 1,100 slots/video poker machines.
+Currently it’s one of the region’s smaller casinos, with 980 slots/video poker machines.
 That’s roughly half of what’s found in the two bigger casinos west of downtown).

 The table games include craps, blackjack, roulette, EZ Baccarat and a fairly unique 3 Card Poker with 6 card bonus game.

-Casino Queen is that rare casino to actually have closing hours.
-That is, they open daily at 8 AM, but close at 4 AM Sunday through Wednesday, and at 6 AM Thursday through Saturday.
+DraftKings at Casino Queen is that rare casino to actually have closing hours.
+That is, they open daily at 8 AM, but close at 3 AM Sunday through Thursdays, and at 5 AM, Friday and Saturday.

 The property has a 157 hotel rooms, some offering incredible views of the river, Gateway Arch, and St. Louis skyline.